-Do you ever feel like you’re not getting anywhere with your flying lessons?
+Do you ever feel like you’re not getting anywhere with your flight training?
 That on some maneuvers your skills seem to be sliding backward rather than progressing?
 Perhaps you’re suffering loss of confidence as a result.
 Well if so, you’re not alone.
 Every pilot-in-training runs into such problems — excelling at times while frustrated at others.
 Unfortunately, few student pilots hear about the challenges their peers experience, so they often assume that only they are having problems.

 Your flight instructor will tell you that every student faces training setbacks, but virtually everyone who sticks with it goes on to become a competent pilot.
 In fact, what you are facing is so common it has a name: “Learning Plateau.”
 The phenomenon is formally taught to CFIs because it occurs with every aspiring pilot — the student progresses rapidly for a while, then hits a learning plateau with no apparent progress.
 Once overcoming the plateau it’s back to rapid progress again!

 Here’s a graph of the learning plateau.
 To quote directly from the Aviation Instructor’s Handbook, “…in learning motor skills, a leveling-off process, or a plateau, is normal, and can be expected after an initial period of rapid improvement.
 The instructor should prepare the student for this situation to avert discouragement.
 If the student is aware of this learning platform, frustration may be lessened.”

 There are several approaches for overcoming a learning plateau.
 Step one is for your instructor to tackle the challenge in a variety of different ways.
 Each of us learns differently, so several approaches may be required to find the one that works best for you.
 If you feel that you and your CFI have “tried everything” with no results, schedule a lesson with someone else you respect, like your school’s Chief Flight Instructor.
 A fresh perspective will likely put you back on track.